-Maropitant is another pharmaceutical used to treat vertigo, but unlike meclizine, it is not an antihistamine.
-Neurokinin 1 receptor antagonists, the class of drugs maropitant falls under, can be used to treat nausea associated with chemotherapy, as well as vertigo.
+Maropitant is another pharmaceutical used to treat vertigo but unlike meclizine, not an antihistamine.
+Neurokinin 1 receptor antagonists, the class of drugs maropitant, falls under, can be used to treat nausea associated with chemotherapy, as well as vertigo.

 Recommended for dogs that are experiencing nausea, especially nausea due to vertigo.

-With all of the above treatment methods, we’ve run into issues, from side effects that can occur with pharmaceutical drugs to realistic constraints some stimulates bring – it’s kinda unrealistic to give your pup rotisserie chicken every day, isn’t it?
+With all of the above treatment methods, we’ve run into issues, from side effects that can occur with pharmaceutical drugs to realistic constraints some stimulates bring – it’s quite unrealistic to give your pup rotisserie chicken every day.

-The perfect treatment would need to be easy to give like a pharmaceutical drug, but natural like vitamin B or exercise.
-Is it possible to get an easily attainable, easy to give, natural method that doesn’t cause serious side effects, but can be stored and stay fresh?
+The perfect treatment would need to be easy to give, like a pharmaceutical drug, but natural like vitamin B or exercise.
+Is it possible to get an easily attainable, easy to provide, natural method that doesn’t cause serious side effects but can be stored and stay fresh?
 The answer is yes!

 Let’s talk about the hubbub with CBD oil.
-I’m sure you’ve heard a lot about it lately, but are you getting the right info?
+I’m sure you’ve heard a lot about it lately, but are you getting the correct info?
 Time for the unfiltered, easily digestible facts.

 What is CBD Oil; The Unfiltered Facts

-- CBD (cannabidiol) is a phytocannabinoid found in Cannabis sativa but also found in high amounts in hemp, and even in low amounts in flax seeds.
+- CBD (cannabidiol) is a phytocannabinoid found in Cannabis sativa and found in high hemp and even in low amounts in flax seeds.

 - Cannabinoids are classified into two groups based on where they are found: phytocannabinoids (plant) and endocannabinoids (mammals)

 - There are certain cannabinoids found in both plants and animals – Anandamide is found in chocolate but is also created naturally in the brain.